Ashtonn77/machine-learning-notebooks/README.md

   <p>Data is fed to the machine, an algorithm is selected, hyperparameters (settings) are configured and adjusted, and the machine is instructed to conduct its analysis.
 The machine proceeds to decipher patterns found in the data through the process of trial and error.
 The machine’s data model, formed from analyzing data patterns, can then be used to predict future values.</p>
   <p>The machine formulates decisions based on experience and mimicks the process of human-based decision-making.</p>

+## Training and Testing
+<p>In machine learning, data is split into training data and test data.
+The first split of data, i.e. the initial reserve of data you use to develop your model, provides the training data.</p>
+<p>After you have successfully developed a model based on the training data and are satisfied with its accuracy, you can then test the model on the remaining data, known as the test data.
+Once you are satisfied with the results of both the training data and test data, the machine learning model is ready.</p>

 ## The three overarching categories of machine learning:
    1. Supervised Learning
    2. Unsupervised Learning